Artistic Director, Co-Founder, Choreographer

 Business Director; Co-Founder; Choreographer

 Domonique Glover began his dance career in Atlanta, GA with the Spelman Dance Theater student company, studying ballet, modern, and contemporary.
 After returning home to Toledo, he has taught at numerous dance studios from the Toledo area to Cleveland.
 Dom has choreographed local performances, including Hairspray, Ragtime, and West Side Story.
 He spent several years as a principal company member with the Toledo Ballet, and performed on stage at the Stranahan, the Valentine Theater, the Toledo Rep, the Ohio Theater, Maumee Indoor, the Croswell (Adrian, MI), the Fillmore (Detroit, MI), and the Knight Theatre (Charlotte, NC).
-Dom is excited to teach the Broadway Boys monthly intensives and adult contemporary classes with THE Modern Dance Company.
+Dom is excited to teach and choreograph for THE Modern Dance Company.

 2018, 2019 Company Member